Embedding (machine learning)

-Embedding in machine learning refers to a representation learning technique that maps complex, high-dimensional data into a lower-dimensional vector space of numerical vectors.
+In machine learning, embedding is a representation learning technique that maps complex, high-dimensional data into a lower-dimensional vector space of numerical vectors.

 Technique

 It also denotes the resulting representation, where meaningful patterns or relationships are preserved.
 As a technique, it learns these vectors from data like words, images, or user interactions, differing from manually designed methods such as one-hot encoding.
 This process reduces complexity and captures key features without needing prior knowledge of the domain.

 Similarity

 In natural language processing, words or concepts may be represented as feature vectors, where similar concepts are mapped to nearby vectors.
-The resulting embeddings vary by type, including word embeddings for text (e.g., Word2Vec), image embeddings for visual data, and knowledge graph embeddings for knowledge graphs, each tailored to tasks like NLP, computer vision, or recommendation systems.
+The resulting embeddings vary by type, including word embeddings for text (e.g., Word2Vec), image embeddings for visual data, and knowledge graph embeddings for knowledge graphs, each tailored to tasks like natural language processing, computer vision, or recommendation systems.
 This dual role enhances model efficiency and accuracy by automating feature extraction and revealing latent similarities across diverse applications.

 To measure the distance between two embeddings, a similarity measure can be used to find the overall similarity of the concepts represented by the embeddings.
 If the vectors are normalized to have a magnitude of 1, then the similarity measures are proportional to $\cos\left(\theta_{ab}\right)$.